Jochebed: In Jewish rabbinic literature

-Jochebed is identified by some rabbis in the Talmud with Shiphrah, one of the midwives described by the book of Exodus as being ordered by Pharaoh to kill the new-born male children.
-In making this identification, the rabbis interpret the houses, with which the Book of Exodus describes God as having compensated the midwives, as having been those of priesthood and of royalty; these houses are interpreted by the Talmudic rabbis as allegorical references to Jochebed's sonsMoses and Aaron respectively.
+Jochebed is identified by some Chazal (Talmudic rabbis) with Shiphrah, one of the midwives described by the book of Exodus as being ordered by Pharaoh to kill newborn male children.
+In making this identification, the rabbis interpret the "houses" with which Exodus describes God as having compensated the midwives, as having been those of priesthood and royalty.
+These "houses" are interpreted by the Chazal as allegorical references to Jochebed's sons, Moses and Aaron.

-The Exodus Rabbah argues that when the Pharaoh instructed midwives to throw male children into the Nile, Amram divorced Jochebed, who was three months pregnant with Moses at the time, but Miriam soon persuaded him to marry Jochebed again; it goes on to argue that the Egyptians estimated the date that Moses would be due to be born by counting nine months from the start of this marriage, hence allowing Jochebed to hide him for the three months that were overestimated.
-The Targum Pseudo-Jonathan identifies Jochebed as also having been wife of Elitzaphon Ben Parnach, and the mother of Eldad and Medad; the text is ambiguous as to when this marriage occurred in relation to the marriage(s) to Amram.
+Exodus Rabbah 1:17 argues that when first Pharaoh of Exodus instructed the midwives to throw all male children into the Nile, Amram divorced Jochebed, who was three months pregnant with Moses at the time, but Miriam soon persuaded him to remarry Jochebed.
+It also argues that the Egyptians estimated the date of Moses' birth by counting nine months from the remarriage, thereby allowing Jochebed to hide him for the three months that were overestimated.
+The Targum Pseudo-Jonathan identifies Jochebed as also having been wife of Elitzaphon ben Parnach, and the mother of Eldad and Medad; the text is ambiguous as to when this marriage occurred concerning the marriage(s) to Amram.

-Jochebed's name is given various allegorical interpretations; the Leviticus Rabbah identifies her as the person named in the Book of Chronicles as Jehudijah, by arguing that the name should be interpreted as meaning the Jewess, in reference to her founding the Jewish nation by disobeying the Pharaoh's order to dispose of the firstborn males.
+Jochebed's name is given various allegorical interpretations in Sotah 11b and Exodus Rabbah 1:17.
+Leviticus Rabbah identifies her as the person named in 1 Chronicles 4:18 as הַיְהֻדִיָּ֗ה, by arguing that it should be interpreted as her founding the people by disobeying the Pharaoh's order to dispose of the firstborn males.